blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 There is a difference between training and testing.
 It's analogous to when one takes a practice exam compared to when one takes a final exam.

 In the testing scenario, $\insample$ is how well one did in the final exam, and $\outsample$ is how well one understands the material in general.
-In this case, the probability that $\insample$ tracks $\outsample$ --- that is, that doing well on the final exam means that they understood the material --- increases as the number of questions in the final exam $N$ increases:
+In this case, the probability that $\insample$ tracks $\outsample$---that is, that doing well on the final exam means that they understood the material---increases as the number of questions in the final exam $N$ increases:

 $$ P(|\insample - \outsample| \gt \epsilon) \leq 2\phantom {M} e^{-2 \epsilon^2 N} $$